 Items to Review for Migration

-When migrating to SharePoint online, following points will need reviewing.
+When migrating to SharePoint online, the following points will need reviewing.

 - Site collections and sites.